Viti Levu

 Do Viti Levu resorts need a boat transfer?

-No — that's the point.
+No, and that's the point.
 Denarau, Momi Bay, and the Coral Coast are all road transfers from Nadi airport (20, 45, and 60–90 minutes respectively).
 The boat rides start only if you head offshore to the Mamanucas or Yasawas.

 Is the beach on Viti Levu as good as the outer islands?

-Honestly, no — mainland sand runs darker and the lagoons are tidal.
+Honestly, no: mainland sand runs darker and the lagoons are tidal.
 The Coral Coast and Momi Bay have the best of it.
 What the mainland wins on is everything else: logistics, facilities, value, and the cultural access of being on the real island rather than a resort islet.